Classifying spaces of finite groups of tame representation type: Groups with dihedral Sylow -subgroups Groups with dihedral Sylow 2-subgroups

 Let $G$ be a finite group with a dihedral Sylow $2$-subgroup $\D$ of order $4q$ with $q\ge 1$, and let $\kk$ be a field of characteristic two.
-Then by the main theorem of Gorenstein and Walter~\cite{Gorenstein/Walter:1965abc}, there are three mutually exclusive cases, according to the fusion on the dihedral groups.
+Then by Theorem~1 and Lemmas~2.1 and~3.1 of Gorenstein and Walter~\cite{Gorenstein/Walter:1965abc}, there are three mutually exclusive cases, according to the fusion on the dihedral groups, described in the three cases below.
 By Theorem~1.1 of Craven and Glesser~\cite{Craven/Glesser:2012a}, these also represent the only possible fusion systems on dihedral $2$-groups.
+For the number of isomorphism classes of simple modules in the principal block of a finite group with dihedral Sylow $2$-subgroups, see Section~VII of Brauer~\cite{Brauer:1966a}.
+For the corresponding result for blocks with dihedral defect, see Brauer~\cite{Brauer:1974a}.

-\begin{case} If $G$ has one class of involutions then $G/O(G)$ is isomorphic to either the alternating group $A_7$ or a subgroup of $P\Gamma L(2,p^m)$ with $p^m$ a power of an odd prime, containing $PSL(2,p^m)$ with odd index.
+\begin{case} If $G$ has one class of involutions then $G/O(G)$ (Notation~\ref{no:gt}) is isomorphic to either the alternating group $A_7$ or a subgroup of $P\Gamma L(2,p^m)$ with $p^m$ a power of an odd prime, containing $PSL(2,p^m)$ with odd index (Notation~\ref{no:GLetc}).
 The principal block of $\kG$ has three isomorphism classes of simple modules. \end{case}

 \begin{case} If $G$ has two classes of involutions then $G$ has a normal subgroup of index two, but no normal subgroup of index four.
 In this case, $G/O(G)$ is a subgroup of $P\Gamma L(2,p^m)$ with $p^m$ a power of an odd prime, containing $PGL(2,p^m)$ with odd index.
 The principal block of $\kG$ has two isomorphism classes of simple modules.
 In this case we have $q\ge 2$. \end{case}